open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

 * 384 x 4 channels of wide-band data, sampled at 30 kHz.

-As of GUI version 0.6.0, stream in downstream plugins are configured independently.
-This makes it much easier to apply different parameters to different streams, for example unique :ref:`bandpassfilter` settings for the AP band and LFP band.
-However, users should be aware that settings for one stream are not automatically applied to other streams.
+.. note:: In all downstream plugins, each stream retains its own set of parameters.
+For example, in the :ref:`bandpassfilter`, there are independent high cut and low cut settings for each stream.
+It's important to be aware that settings for one stream are not automatically applied to other streams.
 If you are recording from many probes simultaneously, be sure to use the Stream Selector interface in downstream plugins to confirm that the appropriate settings have taken effect for all incoming data streams.

 Customizing stream names
 --------------------------